-Electrical Maintenance Technician: Job Duties and Employment Information for the Electric Maintenance Professions
+Electrical Maintenance Technician: Job Duties & Employment Info

 An Electrical Maintenance Technician can expect to spend two years gaining an associate's degree in the technical aspects of repair work.
 Related on-the-job experience is another plus for employers.
 Read on for more information about becoming a field or bench technician in the Electric Maintenance Professions.

 An Electrical Maintenance Technician is an important part of the team that keeps most industries running effectively.
 Any site that relies on electric power to operate the facility or its equipment uses members of the Electric Maintenance Professions to ensure that everything functions smoothly.
 The Electrical Maintenance Technician installs or repairs equipment that has electrical components either on site or at centralized repair facilities.

 How to Become an Electrical Maintenance Technician